 Research Alike Antique Furniture Values In Print

 You can look for books or magazines to look for your antique furniture.
-They often give more information about your furniture, but it is not all-comprehensive.
-It's also worth checking out TV programmes like the Antiques Roadshow as you never know you could spot your item.
+They often give more information about your furniture, but it is not very comprehensive.
+It's also worth checking out TV programmes like the Antiques Roadshow as you never know if you could spot your item.

-Let me know, do you have any antiques?
+Let me know if you have any antiques.

 *Collaborative post